brookst/diffjoy/README.txt

-AetherSense README
+DiffJoy README
 ==================

 Description
 -----------

-The AetherSense is a one-axis, no button, USB HID ultrasonic distance sensing joystick based around an Atmel AVR ATTiny45 microcontroller, a MaxBotix LV-MaxSonar-EZ4 and the Object Development AVR-USB firmware driver.
-The code for the AetherSense is licensed under the GNU GPLv2.
+The DiffJoy is a one-axis, USB HID joystick based around an Atmel AVR ATTiny45 microcontroller and the Object Development AVR-USB firmware driver.
+The code for the DiffJoy is licensed under the GNU GPLv2.
 You can get more info in LICENSE.txt

 Installation Instructions
 -------------------------